mortaca/RGB-Pi/FAQ.md

 There are two options to solve this:
     1. Expand the partition /sahare of the SD, this is easier to do a Linux or Mac with the program GParted, there are also those who use the RPi itself installing Raspbian and putting the SD to expand into a USB reader.
 If only you have Windows you can find programs like [that](https://www.partitionwizard.com/resizepartition/how-to-extend-volume-of-sd-card.html) I leave one example but there are many more.
-    2. Install an external USB storage, this allows you to do Recalbox from the menu, you can follow the instructions from your own [repo](https://github.com/recalbox/recalbox-os/wiki/Use-an-external-usb-storage-device-on-recalbox-%28EN%29)
+    2. To install an external USB memory, to activate this option you have to download a script that will later be included and put it in the folder / roms / python, then open it as if it were a game and mount the folder / roms of the USB storage. https://raw.githubusercontent.com/mortaca/RGB-Pi/master/python/mount_USB.py

 6. This is because Emulationstation uses a peculiar resolution of 450x270 50Hz and on some televisions can give problems.
 To solve it, just edit the file /boot/config.txt of your SD and change the first line starting with hdmi_timings.